remy/remysharp.com/public/blog/call-for-proposals-at-ffconf-2015.md

 - £500 honourium - I know it's not much, but it's a bit of spending money to say thanks
 - A free pass to the next ffconf, and for evermore part of our growing and much loved speaker alumni
 - If you bought a ticket for ffconf2015, we'll refund the ticket (as we don't expect, or want, our speakers to pay)
+- Uphold our conference code of conduct, both for you, and our attendees (either will be, or based on [confcodeofconduct.com](http://confcodeofconduct.com))

 So I hope to hear from you soon!